Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 What customer support and information is available from Plus500?

 If you are having an issue with your Plus500 account, their comprehensive FAQ page should be able to help solve your problem.
-If your issue requires a more personalised response, you can email Plus500 or you may be able to access a live chat conversation, both directly from the contact us section of their website.
+If your issue requires a more personalised response, you can email Plus500 or access a live chat conversation.

 What are the spreads and fees from Plus500?

 - No commissions.
-Unlike other CFD and forex brokers that also charge commissions on each trade, Plus500 does not charge commissions on trades, only the spread.
-The spread is variable between products, with up-to-date spreads always displayed within your trading platform.
+Unlike other CFD and forex brokers in Ireland that charge commissions on each trade, Plus500 does not charge commissions on trades.
+The only related costs involve the spread, which is variable between products and always displayed within your trading platform.